Layer-Guided UAV Tracking: Enhancing Efficiency and Occlusion Robustness: Related Work

 \subsection{Visual Object Tracking}

 Currently, mainstream VOT methods can be broadly categorized into three classes: DCF-based methods, SN-based methods, and ViT-based methods.
 DCF-based trackers are widely utilized in drone tracking due to their high efficiency on CPUs.
 However, their handcrafted architecture results in poor feature representation capability, leading to low robustness in high-noise environments \cite{IJNDI2025Qiang,Danelljan2016ECOEC,danelljan2017discriminative,henriques2014high,li2020autotrack}.
 SN-based trackers achieve higher accuracy and robustness than DCF methods by incorporating the advantages of CNNs, but they generally require significant computational resources compared to DCF trackers, resulting in a lack of efficiency \cite{IJNDI2025Chen,li2018high,xu2020siamfc++}.
-DSD-MatchingNet \cite{zhao2022dsdmatchingnet} used deformable convolution to extract geometric adaptive multi-level features, and combined sparse to dense matching to achieve pixel-level high-precision correspondence.
-However, SN-based architecture lacks target information during the feature extraction phase, and additional relationship modeling is required to process the template and search region, resulting in a relatively low efficiency.
-In contrast, the single-stream architecture realizes the layer-by-layer deep integration of templates and search areas through self-attention, and naturally supports dynamic template updates, which is more adaptable in deformation and long-term tracking tasks.
 Recently, increasing attention has focused on developing ViT-based trackers for generic visual tracking \cite{hu2023transformer, shi2024evptrack, xie2024autoregressive}.
 For example, Mixformer \cite{cui2022mixformer} achieves deep fusion of template and search features via iterative mixed attention and a single-stream architecture, while OSTrack \cite{ye2022joint} enhances the ability to distinguish similar targets through joint feature learning and relationship modeling.
 Nevertheless, although ViT-based trackers have advanced beyond earlier CNN-based methods in both exploration depth and accuracy, they remain computationally intensive, heavily dependent on high-performance hardware, and inherently cumbersome, thereby struggling to meet real-time tracking requirements.